Urban Firearm Society

 Can I openly display my firearms in my home?

-Yes, but any firearms that are not stored in locked containers or under your control must at least be equipped with a safety device or lock that renders them inoperable from unauthorized people.
+Yes, but any firearms that are not stored in locked containers or under your direct control must at least be equipped with a safety device or lock that renders them inoperable from unauthorized people.